katrina28tobias/Fetch-iOS-Coding-Challenge-2024/README.md

 # Fetch-iOS-Coding-Challenge-2024
 Goal: write a native iOS app that allows users to browse recipe using the given api from MealDB.
-This exercise focused on the category desserts.
+This exercise focused on the desserts category.
-Note for the reviewer: while the UIKit was used to construct the ViewControllers, some elements of SwiftUI were used to parse through the json file (more details below).

 # ViewController.swift w/ Main Components
 class DessertCell: used to display the name of the dessert